kanglicheng/code-school/full-stack-project/proposal/README.md

 The title of each milestone should be the main goal of your MVP.
 You can add a brief description as well.

 Make sure to set a due date for each milestone.
-Your project manager will hold you to these dates, and let you know if you need to make adjustments.
+Your project advisor will hold you to these dates, and let you know if you need to make adjustments.

 ![create a milestone][create_milestone]